kubereboot/website/content/en/docs/community.md

 Link to Recording … not available.
 We forgot to record!

-Attending:
+Attendees:
-- Daniel
+- Christian Kotzbauer
-- Christian
+- Daniel Holbach

 Agenda/Notes:
 - Introductions - anyone new to the call?